Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

     pysys makeproject

 The project configuration will need to provide some configuration for how to run all of the tests.
-The sample project is already configured to do this - it allows you to provide credentials for your tenant via environment variables CUMULOCITY_SERVER_URL, CUMULOCITY_USERNAME and CUMULOCITY_PASSWORD, along with the EPL_TESTING_SDK described above.
+The sample projects are already configured to do this - they allow you to provide credentials for your tenant via environment variables CUMULOCITY_SERVER_URL, CUMULOCITY_USERNAME, and CUMULOCITY_PASSWORD, along with the EPL_TESTING_SDK described above.

 If you start with a blank project file, you will need to add properties for these values to the pysysproject.xml file: